 Some people think that using a capo to play the guitar is cheating.
-If you are someone who can play the guitar without a capo, you deserve a countless amount of high fives.
+If you are someone who can play the guitar without a capo, you deserve countless amount of high-fives.

 Playing the guitar without a capo is incredibly difficult and requires a crazy amount of practice in order to be able to play in difficult keys.

 However, I find that instead of wasting all of that time practicing those difficult keys, you can just use a capo!
 Using a capo adds a whole new range to your playing, without having to add any extra practice time into your day.

 Not to mention, using a capo is a whole lot of fun!
 With added enjoyment comes a larger desire to practice, which means you’re going to become a better guitar player.

 Bottom Line Up Front: These are my top picks for the best guitar capos options…

 - Kyser Quick Change Capo – Best Trigger Capo